holesail/holesail/README.md

 [Join our Discord Support Server](https://discord.gg/TQVacE7Vnj) [Join our Reddit Community](https://www.reddit.com/r/holesail/)

+To support the development of this project:

+Lightning BTC: linenbird5@primal.net
+BTC Address: 183Pfn4fxuMJMSvZXdBdYsNKWSnWHCdBdA

 ## Overview

 Holesail lets you share any locally running application on a specific port with third parties securely and with a single command.
 No static IP or port forwarding required.